Primary Investigator and Director, Southern Illinois University Edwardsville

 Co-Investigator and Director of Cultivated Projects, University of Nebraska-Lincoln

-Emily J. Rau is the managing editor of the Willa Cather Archive and a Fellow in the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln, where she recently completed her PhD in English.
+Emily J. Rau is an Assistant Professor in Digital Humanities and the Editor of the Willa Cather Archive at the University of Nebraska-Lincoln.
+She is a Fellow in the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln, where she recently completed her PhD in American Literature.
 Her dissertation, "Jumping the Tracks: The Railroad in American Literature," explored the intervention of the transcontinental railroad in conceptions of space, place, race, class, identity, and community.
 She serves as the assistant editor and managing director of the NEH-funded digital scholarly edition The Complete Letters of Willa Cather.

-Co-Investigator and Director of Pedagogical Initiatives, St. Catherine University
+Co-Investigator and Director of Assessment and Teaching Materials, St. Catherine University

 Kristen Lillvis is Mary Alice Muellerleile Endowed Chair in English at St. Catherine University.
 She is the author of Posthuman Blackness and the Black Female Imagination (2017) and the co-editor of Community Boundaries and Border Crossings: Critical Essays on Ethnic Women Writers (2016).
 Her research and teaching examine diverse identities in electronic literature.
 Her community mapping project, Movable: Narratives of Recovery and Place, has received over $200,000 in grant funding to support students and community leaders in digitally mapping nonfiction, poetry, interviews, and multimedia art on the topic of recovery in Appalachia and beyond.